Clever-ISA/Clever-ISA/specs/main.md

     uint64_t reserved;
 };
 struct itab{
-    size_t extent;
+    uint64_t extent;
+    uint64_t reserved[3];
     struct itab_entry entry[extent/sizeof(struct itab_entry)];
 };
 ```

-The value of itbp shall be the physical address of an itab structure.
-Each index in itab is associated with a particular interrupt or exception number.
+The value of itabp shall be the physical address of an itab structure.
+Each index in itab is associated with a particular interrupt or exception number. `itabp` must be aligned to 32 bytes or the CPU resets when an exception occurs.

 There may be up to 64 entries in the itab.
 The first 16 entries are used for processor exceptions.
 The next 16 entries are software interrupts.